UNDERSTANDING THE WTO: THE AGREEMENTS

 More introductory information

-back to top Origins: into the rule-based trade system....
+back to top Origins: into the rules-based trading system....

-The agreement covers five broad issues:
+The TRIPS Agreement covers five broad areas:

 how to settle disputes on intellectual property between members of the WTO

 back to top Basic principles: national treatment, MFN, and balanced protection

 back to top How to protect intellectual property: common ground-rules

 the Berne Convention for the Protection of Literary and Artistic Works (copyright).